-Feel free to reach out to me with ideas for keeping our research pillar strong and looking to the future.
-I'm looking forward to another great year in Carilion Clinic research!
+Feel free to reach out to me with your ideas and to volunteer to help out!

 Paul Estabrooks, PhD